isa-ulisboa/greends-dms-exercises/dms_ex_14_join.md

 ## 6. Check your answers
-The solutions for the queries of this exercise are available at the SQL script `dms_ex_12.sql`, in the scripts folder of the repository.
+The solutions for the queries of this exercise are available at the SQL script `dms_ex_14.sql`, in the scripts folder of the repository.
 But only check them after you try to resolve the queries.
 Make sure you can understand all components of the query, and why they are needed.

+> ## 7.
+Submission of exercise
+> **Submit one file**:
+> 1. Save the SQL script you created will all queries from this exercise and submit it to Moodle at [Exercise 14 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=481440).

 ## Wrap up